 A trade mark registration initially lasts 10 years from the date you filed the trade mark application.
-It can be renewed indefinitely by paying renewal fees (\$400 per class for each successive 10 year period if paid online, and \$450 per class for paper renewal).
-The life of a trade mark registration is therefore potentially unlimited.
+It can be renewed indefinitely by paying renewal fees (\$400 per class for each successive 10 year period if paid online, and \$450 per class by other means).
+The life of a trade mark registration is potentially unlimited.
 Remember, though, that trade mark registration under the Trade Marks Act only has effect in Australia.